robchahin/sso-wall-of-shame/index.md

 <details>
 <summary><strong>This doesn't scale linearly for number of seats!</strong></summary>

 Correct.
-Since we don't know who's reading the page, it's easiest to just assume a team in the lowest pricing tier.
+Since we don't know who's reading the page, it's easiest to just assume a team with no volume discount.

 </details>

 <details>
 <summary><strong>How is base pricing determined?</strong></summary>

-Disregard free tier pricing, as we can assume these aren't intended for long term business customer use.
-Probably also disregard "single person" pricing, and assume that we're looking on behalf of a team of 5, 10 or more people.
+We disregard free tier pricing, as we can assume these aren't intended for long term business customer use.
+We also disregard "single person" pricing, under the assumption that we're looking on behalf of a team of 5, 10, or more people.

 </details>

 <details>
 <summary><strong>What does "Call Us!" mean?</strong></summary>

-Many vendors do not list pricing for Enterprise-tier pricing, so to avoid calling all of them to get this data, "Call Us" may be listed as a placeholder.
+Many vendors do not list pricing for Enterprise-tier pricing.
+To avoid needing to call all of them to get this data, "Call Us!" may be listed as a placeholder.
 If you have numbers, please share them.

 </details>